GabeScott/standard-works-vault/General Conference/1980 April - Writing Your Personal and Family History.md

 Why is the writing of personal and family histories so important?
 There are many reasons.
 I will focus on just a few.

 By writing personal and family histories and doing the research required thereby, we inevitably have our hearts turned to our fathers as well as to our children.
-The Lord says this must happen, “lest I come and smite the earth with a curse” (Mal.
-4:6).
+The Lord says this must happen, “lest I come and smite the earth with a curse” ([[Malachi 4.6|Mal.
+4:6]]).
 Let us not be part of a curse.

 Also, by writing personal and family histories, we are helped immeasurably in gaining a true, eternal perspective of life.
 Writing our histories with the proper blend of fact and feeling (and so often, feelings in spiritual things are the real facts) gives us a deep spiritual insight into the meaning and purpose of our lives.